A guide to air source heat pumps: what are they and how do they work?

 Financial help towards installing an air source heat pump

 Your home might just qualify for help through the domestic Renewable Heat Incentive (RHI) scheme, in the form of a grant.
-This is due to end in March 2022, when it’s expected to be replaced with a new scheme – the Clean Heat Grant.
+This is due to end in March 2022, and is going to be replaced with the new Boiler Upgrade Scheme.

 To help the UK reach its target of net zero emissions by 2050, the RHI scheme supports people who’ve installed renewable technologies in their homes.
 It gives quarterly payments for 7 years, which are designed to offset the cost of fitting and running your renewable heating system.